unicode-org/message-format-wg/exploration/expression-attributes.md

 ### Define options for default registry only

+Do not define a common way to communicate information about an expression or markup to translators or tools.
-Define at least `locale` and `dir` as options for default registry functions, with handling internal to each function implementation.
+Instead, define at least `locale` and `dir` as options for default registry functions, with handling internal to each function implementation.

 Other functions could use their own definitions and handling for similar options,